 - Bennetts Boots

-These are all unique businesses with excellent potential to connect with further markets using quality guerrilla marketing such as social media integration – via Ruby Slipper Consultants, naturally.
+These are all unique businesses with excellent potential to connect with further markets using quality guerrilla marketing such as social media integration – via Ruby Assembly Consultants, naturally.

 This weekend we also saw the State of Design festival come into full swing with Melbourne Open House and lots of our architectural icons open to traffic.
 Whilst going about my way having a look at beautiful Melbourne architecture, I met a potential new client who is an optometrist – even though his business if medical, he can see that interacting with his patients in an ongoing fashion will benefit his business.
 Blogs about eyes coming your way – eyes and more that is!